Does your grocery budget seem out of control? These tips will help you save money on groceries so you’ll have more to spend on other things.

 4. Start meal planning

-This is another thing I’ve recently started doing and it’s made a HUGE difference in my shopping habits!
+Meal planning is something else I’ve recently started doing and it’s made a HUGE difference in my shopping habits!
 I try to plan out my meals on Saturday, shop on Sunday and start my meal planning on Monday.
-Use this free printable to make your planning even easier!
+This free printable makes it even easier!
 I know exactly what I’ll need which in turn keeps me from buying a lot of extra food to have on hand “just in case”.
 I also don’t have to make a lot of extra trips to the grocery store during the week since I’ve stopped planning things last minute (see #7)

 5. Make a list